namhai923/Bison-Bank-of-Canada/Test Plan.md

 Transfer Money:
 1. As a user, I should be able to see the reduction of the exact transfer amount from my bank account after I complete my transfer.

-Test step: Opean two login page using two different browser, enter the user email "elonmusk@twitter.com" and "daddybezos@amazon.com" respectively, mark down the two account balance.
+Test step: Open two login page using two different browser, enter the user email "elonmusk@twitter.com" and "daddybezos@amazon.com" respectively, mark down the two account balance.
 Inside "elonmusk@twitter.com" user, on the left handside menu, click "Send Money", and type in "daddybezos@amazon.com" and enter amount "100", then hit "Send" button.
 Go back to your "Dashboard" on the left-hand side menu, check your purple card that shows remaining balance, it should be reducted with 100

 2. As a user, I should be able to see an increment of total amount in my bank account after someone has transferred me the money.